alrichardbollans/wcvpy/readme.md

 * Some taxa are not given ipni ids, including some accepted taxa
 * Artificial Hybrids are treated as accepted
 * Some taxa are given "nothof." as a rank
+* There are some genera that are often considered to be in different families.
+For example, 'Anthocleista' is an accepted genus in Gentianaceae but is often considered to be in Loganiaceae.
+If you try to match e.g. ' Anthocleista procera' within Loganiaceae (using `families_of_interest` argument) it will be unresolved.
+Note however that examples like 'Anthocleista brieyi' are synonyms within Loganiaceae whose accepted family is rubiaceae and in this case the program will find the match.
+This is particularly relevant for families like Loganiaceae that have been used as a catch-all

 ## Notes on Kew Reconciliation Service